AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 15.9 --multi False --optimise True --topology novel --isl_terminals 4 --snapshot_interval 60 --dcmst aco
 --optimisation_method random`

+A "toy example" is provided - the Iridium constellation has relatively few satellites (66 across 6 orbits) when compared with megaconstellations, such as Kuiper, Lightspeed (Telesat) and Starlink.

 Please see report for full citations/references of papers that algorithms are sourced from.

 ## Recreating Report